Why Is My Puppy Not Eating?

 3. Has Your Puppy Vomited or Had Diarrhea?

 Stomach discomfort is a common reason dogs of all ages refuse to eat.
-Since dogs can’t talk, vomiting and diarrhea indicate stomach upset in puppies.
+Since dogs can't talk, vomiting and diarrhea indicate stomach upset in puppies.
+If you're puppy is having diarrhea, having an indoor potty nearby is helpful for emergencies.
 Short episodes of vomiting and diarrhea are usually nothing to worry about.
-However, if these conditions persist or become worse, it’s time to call your vet.
+However, if these conditions persist or become worse, it's time to call your vet.

 4. What Kind of Food Are You Feeding Him?